Welcome to SP! -

 Beckler Peak was named in honor of Elberdge H. Beckler, a railroad engineer who worked for the Great Northern Railway during the late 1800s.
 Beckler also helped extend the Milwaukee Railroad into the area.
 Beckler River, located west of the mountain, was also named in honor of Elberdge H. Beckler, in 1892.
 The mountain then became the site of a fire lookout during 1924, a 25' tall pole tower with a 6' x 6' log cabin, before the lookout was retired when it was detroyed in 1958.
 The fire lookout did not sit on any of Beckler Peak's several highpoints, but actually was stationed at 4950' elevation just below the west summit so it would have an optimal location to oversee the town of Skykomish and the Beckler River/Skykomish River confluence.

 Beckler Peak is also the source of some local peakbagging controversy.
-The peak has at least four different highpoints, and three of them (nicknamed West Peak, Middle Peak, and East Peak) are nearly equal in elevation.
+The peak has at least four different highpoints, all nearly equal in elevation.
 The East Peak has one 5062' contour and the other three contenders (including the Middle Peak's definitely-shorter sub-peak) each have 40-foot contours for elevations between 5040'-5080'.
-That suggests there are possible vertical differences of less than 22' elevation between each of those possible "highest" points, which is relatively minor, and surprising for a peak with such low overall elevation.
+That suggests there are possible vertical differences of less than 22' elevation between each of those possible "highest" points of the Beckler Peak ridgeline.

-On September 17, 2011, Eric Willhite contributed to this page a 10-Foot Contour topography (LIDAR) map for Beckler Peak.
-That map shows the West Peak as being lower than the Middle and East Peaks, although the Middle and East Peaks are each have the same elevation within a 10-Foot Contour.
-The only way the West Peak is the highest point is if all three points have the exact elevation.
-Using that map as a reference, the West Peak can be ruled-out (at least for most people's opinions) as the highest point, leaving the Middle and East Peaks as the true logical contenders.
+During September 2011, Eric Willhite contributed to this page a 10-Foot Contour topography (LIDAR) map for Beckler Peak.
+That map shows the West Peak as being definitively lower than the Middle and East Peaks, although the Middle and East Peaks each have the same elevation within a 10-Foot Contour.
+Using that map as a reference, the Middle and East Peaks are the only true logical contenders for highest points.
 But their respective elevations are so similar that either might be truly higher than the other, or perhaps they are the same elevation.
-Perhaps in time some official/definitive methods will be used to prove which is truly higher, if either peak is.

 Getting There